 Graduate College Strategic Plan

 In conjunction with University of Iowa's update to its strategic plan, the Graduate College is drafting a collegiate strategic plan.
 A call for nominations to serve on the Graduate College Strategic Plan steering committee was distributed to graduate faculty, staff, and graduate students in September 2019.
 Here is more information about the duties of the steering committee.
 The committee was formed, co-chaired by Professor David Cwiertny and Senior Assistant Vice President for Research Ann Ricketts.
 In October and November 2019 the co-chairs held listening sessions with the Graduate Council, Associate Deans for Graduate Education, Directors of Graduate Studies, Graduate College Deans and Directors, Graduate Student Senate Executive Committee, and Graduate College Unit Directors.
+The strategic plan of the Graduate College as well as the SWOT analysis was sent to the Office of the Provost in February 2020.

 Graduate Education Task Force Report